jevontrei/JoelvonTreifeldt_T2A2/README.md

 .
 ```

-#### Appointment model
+#### Appointment model and controller

-deleting a treatment cascade-deletes all child appointments.
-This is not recommended, and an admin
+Deleting a treatment cascade-deletes all child appointments.
+This is not recommended, and an admin should

 Appointments ...